 The pages of the main body of the text should be numbered in Arabic numerals, starting with the introduction on page number 1.
 All other pages (abstract, list of contents, references, etc.) should be labeled with Roman numerals.
 The title page does not show a number.
 Nevertheless, it counts as the first page.
 Therefore, the page count in Roman numerals starts with the abstract on page number II.
-Place all page numbers in the upper-right corner.
+Place all page numbers in the upper-right corner (as in this style guide).

-2.4.
-Language
+2.4 Language